ameseee/kwk-curriculum-site/web-app/lessons/collections/index.md

 ### Updating, Adding & Removing Data

 We won't go into detail on how to do this here as it likely won't be used during camp.
-If you are curious to learn more or find yourself needing a resource while working on your personal project, here are a couple resources.
+If you are curious to learn more or find yourself needing a resource while working on your personal project, here are a couple resources:
 - [JavaScript Info](https://javascript.info/object)
 - [Free Code Camp](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/add-new-properties-to-a-javascript-object/)